-During the lockdown, most of us had plenty of time to experience, first-hand, the pleasure and pain of working from home.
-Given the speed at which our enforced isolation occurred, there was little time to think about how or where we would conduct our nine to five routine, resulting in less-than-ideal home office set-ups for many.
+During last year's lockdown, most of us had plenty of time to experience, first-hand, the pleasure and pain of working from home.
+Given the suddenness of our imposed isolation, there was little time to think about how or where we would conduct our nine-to-five routine, resulting in less-than-ideal home office set-ups for many.

-That said, as offices around the city slowly re-open and we gradually return to our desks, many of us are already looking back at those few surreal weeks with fond memories and wondering ‘with more thought and a better set-up, what if…’.
+Now, a year on, as offices around the city slowly re-open and most of us have returned to our desks, many are already looking back at those few surreal weeks with fond memories and wondering ‘with more thought and a better set-up, what if…’.
 Working from home has opened up possibilities of a better work-life balance as well as increased efficiency and productivity - and it’s something that most forward-thinking companies are open to.

-With this in mind, we approached a handful of local architects and asked them about their thoughts on designs for a home office, plus any personal anecdotes of their experiences of working at home during the lockdown and beyond.
+With this in mind, we approached a handful of local architects and asked them about their thoughts on designs for a home office, plus any personal anecdotes of their experiences of working at home.

 Jonathan Smith, Matter Architects